 Reflex and the data reduction workflows have been developed by ESO and instrument consortia and they are fully supported.
-If you have any issue, please contact usd-help@eso.org for further support.
+If you have any issue, please have a look to https://support.eso.org to see if this has been reported before or open a ticket for further support.